delehef/asgart/README.md

   - `--out FILENAME` set output file name

-  - `--min-length` set the minimal length (in bp) for a duplication to be plotted (default: 5000)
+  - `--min-length` set the minimal length (in bp) for a duplication to be plotted (default: 5000bp)

-  - `--min-identity` set the minimal identity rate (in %) for a duplication to be plotted (default: 90.0).
-If set to 0, does not filter.
+  - `--min-identity` set the minimal identity rate (in %) for a duplication to be plotted (default: 0%).

+  - `--no-direct` do not plot direct duplications

+  - `--no-reversed` do not plot reversed duplications

+  - `--no-untranslated` do not plot non-translated duplications

+  - `--no-translated` do not plot translated duplications

   - `--features FILE` add an additional track containing features to plot alongside the duplications.